Community Support Worker

 As part of employment with Essex County Council (ECC) should your role require a DBS check you will be required to register with the DBS update service.
 The DBS update service ensures all registered DBS certificates are kept up to date and allows authorised parties to view the status of your certificate.
 This is an annual subscription and you will be responsible for ensuring this is maintained.
 For further information on the DBS update service please go to https://www.gov.uk/dbs-update-service.

 Essex County Council is proud to offer an excellent benefits package to all its employees.
-More information can be found on https://www.workingforessex.com/benefits.
+For more information please use the following link: https://www.workingforessex.com/workinghere/pay-reward/

 Essex County Council is committed to safeguarding and promoting the welfare of children and vulnerable adults, and expects all employees and volunteers to share this commitment.

 We seek the best talent from the widest pool of people as diversity is key to our success.

 If you have any queries regarding this role, or require anything further, please contact the Candidate Care Team on 0333 013 5888 or email .